DanialArab/AWS/README.md

 <a name="43"></a>
 ### Mobile Application: MyTodoList

-This architecture is designed for a mobile application requiring a REST API with HTTPS, a serverless backend, direct user interaction with S3 folders, managed serverless authentication, and a scalable database with high read throughput.
+This architecture is designed for a mobile application requiring
+- exposing a REST API with HTTPS,
+- a serverless backend,
+- direct user interaction with S3 folders,
+- managed serverless authentication,
+- users can write and read to-dos, but they mostly read them
+- a scalable database with high read throughput.

 • Core Components:
     ◦ Amazon API Gateway: Exposes the application as a REST API over HTTPS.
     ◦ AWS Lambda: Handles the backend logic invoked by the API Gateway.